susanna1310/flight-system/README.md

 # flight-system
 # Overview
-This project is a Flight Booking System developed as part of the EIST course project.
+This project is a Flight Booking System developed as part of the EIST course project (2.
+Semstester 2022).
 The system allows users to search for available flights, book flights, and view their bookings.
 The application was developed using **Java** and **JavaFX** to create a graphical user interface (GUI).
 The aim of the project is to simulate a basic flight reservation system where users can interact with the system to perform essential booking tasks.

 # Features
 - Flight Search: Users can search for flights based on source, destination, and travel date.